abdullah1308/Peer-Chat/README.md

 # Peer-Chat
 A P2P video chat application based on WebRTC built using React and Node using the simple-peer and Socket.io packages.
+Live demo of the project can be found [here](https://peer-chat.netlify.app).

 ## Setup Instructions